-- Worth 50% of the final grade in IDM 7120 (5% for participation, 10% for in-class reflection assignment, and 35% for the assignment). - o Participation: Please be prepared for each class, to engage with our executives and in other discussions following the course themes and informed by the course readings. - The in-class reflection assignment will take place in the last hour of class on Feb.
-13th, to be further discussed in Class 1. - The main module assignment is a 1500 word paper (+/- 200 words) discussing an executive's leadership environment, role and challenges.
+- Worth 50% of the final grade in IDM 7120 (5% for participation, 10% for in-class reflection assignment, and 35% for the assignment). - Participation: Please be prepared for each class, to engage with our executives and in other discussions following the course themes and informed by the course readings.
+Participation in breakout groups will be important. - The in-class reflection assignment will take place in the last hour of class on Feb.
+12th, to be further discussed in Class 1. - o The main module assignment is a 1500 word paper (+/- 200 words) discussing an executive's leadership environment, role and challenges.
 Consider such aspects as power, perceptions, constraints, responsibilities, obligations, control, relationships, priorities, required skills, personal style, tensions, pressures, etc. Reflect also that the executive job may look different depending on whether the point of view is that of subordinate, board or person in the job.
-Specifically reference, and link, the readings and the executive comments and insights you have heard. - The paper is to be submitted via UM Learn no later than 4:30 pm, March 8, 2021.
+Specifically reference, and link, the readings and the executive comments and insights you have heard. - The paper is to be submitted via UM Learn no later than 4:30 pm, April , 2021.